strling-lang/research-intelligence/templates/inquiry-index-template.md

 ## 2. Co-located Research Reports

 List all research reports that live in this focus node folder.
-Reports are co-located (not in a separate `/reports/` directory).

 | Report                                | Focus                   | Key Contribution                            |
 | ------------------------------------- | ----------------------- | ------------------------------------------- |